‘It’s a sea change’: How climate went from the back burner to a central issue in this year’s debates

 Over the next two decades, the topic virtually disappeared from presidential debates until last month, when there was simply no avoiding it.
 In a year in which America has been ravaged by record wildfires, devastating hurricanes and other climate-related catastrophes such as drought and floods, the nation’s political class is finding it hard to ignore questions about the deepening problem — and how to solve it.

-“Today, climate disasters are up close and personal for Americans,” said Jeremy Symons, a consultant to environmental nonprofits and former vice president for political affairs at the Environmental Defense Fund, who has closely followed U.S. climate policy for decades.
+“Today, climate disasters are up close and personal for Americans,” said Jeremy Symons, a consultant to environmental nonprofit groups and former vice president for political affairs at the Environmental Defense Fund, who has closely followed U.S. climate policy for decades.
 “It’s leaped out of the science books and into the communities where people have to deal with the deadly consequences of pretending it doesn’t exist.”

 Last month, Chris Wallace of Fox News unexpectedly raised the subject during the first debate between President Trump and Democratic nominee Joe Biden, after some criticism that it was not among the topics that he originally planned.
 “What do you believe about the science of climate change,” he asked Trump, “and what will you do in the next four years to confront it?”

-That led to a raucous, sometimes rambling, 10-minute exchange about everything from the Paris climate agreement to the Green New Deal, from fracking in Pennsylvania to historic wildfires in California.
+That led to a raucous, sometimes rambling, 10-minute exchange about the Paris climate agreement, the Green New Deal, fracking in Pennsylvania and the historic wildfires in California.

-The issue also came up this month during the debate between Vice President Pence (R) and Sen. Kamala D. Harris, his Democratic challenger.
-Harris called the Earth’s warming “an existential threat” and criticized the Trump administration for repeatedly ignoring or downplaying the scientific consensus that its consequences will only intensify.
+The issue also came up this month during the debate between Vice President Pence and Sen. Kamala D. Harris, his Democratic challenger.
+Harris called Earth’s warming “an existential threat” and criticized the Trump administration for repeatedly ignoring or downplaying the scientific consensus that its consequences will only intensify.
 Pence, meanwhile, acknowledged “the climate is changing,” but added, “the issue is, what’s the cause and what do we do about it?”

 Climate change appears likely to get its biggest spotlight yet Thursday, when it will be among the six topics featured during the final scheduled debate between Trump and Biden, according to the Commission on Presidential Debates.
 The 15 minutes set aside for the segment would mark the most time devoted to the topic in a presidential debate.

-Kristen Welker of NBC News, the moderator for the event in Nashville, also plans to ask about the coronavirus, national security, race, leadership and “American families,” the commission said.
+Kristen Welker of NBC News, the moderator for the event in Nashville, also plans to ask about the novel coronavirus, national security, race, leadership and “American families,” the commission said.

-“It’s a sea change to have this kind of attention on climate change,” said Symons.
+“It’s a sea change to have this kind of attention on climate change,” Symons said.

 The shift comes as Americans increasingly express concern about the warming planet.
-A poll last year by The Washington Post and the Kaiser Family Foundation found that a growing number of Americans describe climate change as a crisis, and two-thirds said President Trump is doing too little to tackle the problem.
+A poll last year by The Washington Post and the Kaiser Family Foundation found that a growing number of Americans describe climate change as a crisis, and two-thirds said Trump is doing too little to tackle the problem.
 It also found that a strong majority of Americans — about 8 in 10 — say that human activity is fueling climate change, and roughly half believe action is urgently needed within the next decade if humanity is to avert its worst effects.

 In addition, even as the coronavirus pandemic had dwarfed most other concerns, climate change emerged as a front-burner issue during the Democratic presidential primaries, in ways difficult to fathom only a few years ago.
 Voters in numerous states ranked it as one of their top concerns, alongside health care and economic issues.